turisap/hotel/README.md

 4) Gallery
 5) Restaurant pages

-Admin panel has next features:
+Admin panel has the following features:
 1) Creating, editing and deleting rooms
 2) Creating bookings and their canceletions
 3) Getting bookings info and availability of rooms on a calendar